dwjackson/cytogen/README.md

 autoreconf -iv
 ```

-To build and install Cytoplasm:
+To build and install Cytogen:

 ```sh
 ./configure